oapi-codegen/oapi-codegen/README.md

 run `oapi-codegen -generate types,server`.
 You could generate `types` and `server` into separate files, but both are required for the server code.

-`oapi-codegen` can filter paths base on their tags in the openapi definition.
+`oapi-codegen` can filter paths base on their tags or operationId in the openapi definition.
-Use either `-include-tags` or `-exclude-tags` followed by a comma-separated list of tags.
+Use either `-include-tags`, `include-operation-ids` or `-exclude-tags`, `-exclude-operation-ids` followed by a comma-separated list of tags or operation ids.
 For instance, to generate a server that serves all paths except those tagged with `auth` or `admin`, use the argument, `-exclude-tags="auth,admin"`.
-To generate a server that only handles `admin` paths, use the argument `-include-tags="admin"`.
+To generate a server that only handles `admin` paths, use the argument `-include-tags="admin"` or use `-include-operation-ids="getPets"` to include this specific operation.
 When neither of these arguments is present, all paths are generated.

 `oapi-codegen` can filter schemas based on the option `--exclude-schemas`, which is a comma separated list of schema names.
 For instance, `--exclude-schemas=Pet,NewPet`